svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Svandis leverages a Cassandra database for the newsfeed and screener information.
 The database layer lies behind our backend API service.
 The decentralized research community will be able to validate the state of this data with off-chain signatures as discussed in the blockchain architecture.
 This approach will allow us to validate the state of our database externally in a public format on the ethereum blockchain.

 Svandis is choosing to use a Cassandra database as it supplies a robust NoSQL solution that will be able to scale quickly.
 Cassandra's tech stack is decentralized so that there is no single point of failure.
 There will also be data hash-proofs of the state of structured data in the database for token screeners completed by the decentralized Research Community.
+The database will support blockchain functionality acting as a secondary source of history for signed structured data messages, token transfers, new user creation, etc.

 # Research Community Structure